sairutra/minitalk/README.md

 2 = completion (server received end message and send completion message to client)

 <p  align="right">(<a  href="#readme-top">back to top</a>)</p>

-# Configuration

-In the Makefile certain paramaters are given to how large certain time intervals are between signals that are send.
-These include:

-**Client**
-- LEN_INTERVAL (Interval of microseconds before next length signal is send)
-- BIT_INTERVAL (Interval of microseconds before next bit signal is send for message communication)
-- MSG_INTERVAL (Interval of microseconds before next signal is send for message completion confirmation)

-**Server**
-- SRV_INTERVAL (Interval of microseconds to send signals back to client)

-The variables in the Makefile which are prefixed with "MS_" can be changed according to preference.
-Be aware that the shorter the interval the higher chance is that signals will be missed.

 # Debugging